That's because of the Giant Tingle Trees and the architecturally designed pathway which takes you gradually into their giant forest canopy!

 It's a masterpiece as far as architecture goes too.
 The framework allows a very holistic view of the surroundings.
 We were able to see Mount Frankland in the distance during our last visit - a beautiful clear winter's day!
 To get a sense of what the walk is like, view the Video of the Valley of the Giants Treetop Walk

 A visitors centre, gift shop and more are located at the centre.
-An entry fee applies to access the Treetop Walk and the Ancient Empires Forest.
+An entry fee applies to access the Treetop Walk but the Ancient Empires Walk is free.

 It is a pleasant and easy drive along the South Coast Highway from everywhere.
 Located in Denmark Shire, the Treetop Walk is actually closer to the town of Walpole.

 The Valley of the Giants and the Ancient Empires Walk is great for all ages.
 Located just off the South Coast Highway between Walpole and Denmark, the way is well marked.
 We have been there several times and have enjoyed every visit.

 If you like trees, you may want to drive towards Walpole and visit THE Giant Tingle Tree.

 There are only 34 biodiversity hotspots throughout the world, acting as a reserve for threatened species of plants and animals.
 The southern forest of Western Australia is one of these special places.

 From Denmark, forests stretch west hundreds of kilometres covering several national parks and reserves all the way to Margaret River to the north-west.